 TX prisoners in need of pen pals:

 While we do not intend to become a pen pal service, we do encourage pen pal relationships.
 In order to be fair to the person you are writing and to prevent misunderstandings or hurt feelings, we recommend you research any incarcerated person and their charges to make sure you are comfortable before deciding to write them, and that you always be clear about your boundaries and your expectations of the relationship.
-This page lists inmates who are actively seeking pen pals, friends, and sometimes love.
 Reaching out to an incarcerated person can be a positive, life-changing experience for both people involved.
-Please contact us for any other information you may want or need to know.
-You may also see, Things to Know Before you Write.
+Please see the links below for organizations that connect incarcerated people with pen pals!

 Important Note: TDCJ changed mail regulations beginning 3/1/20.